MI-CARTERA/mi_cartera_infra/README.md

 - it mounts the shared `files_data` volume in read-only mode to read PDFs stored by `ms_files`
 - it requires `OPENAI_API_KEY` for real classification requests

+For notifications specifically:

+- `ms_notifications_cartera` is exposed on `8111`
+- it listens to workflow completion and failure events from RabbitMQ
+- it provides an SSE endpoint at `/notifications/stream?userId=<id>`
+- it stores notifications in its own PostgreSQL schema instead of relying on `public`

 ## Configuration Model

 The services rely on environment variables for runtime configuration.
 Common settings include: